Attorney for Northwestern Mutual Disability Claims

 When your claim for Long Term Disability benefits has been wrongfully denied or wrongfully terminated, it is important to find a lawyer who has extensive experience handling LTD claims, appeals and lawsuits.
 Nick A. Ortiz is the founder of the Ortiz Law Firm and an experienced disability lawyer.
 For years Mr. Ortiz has championed for disability claimants and takes great pride in helping disabled persons secure their Long-Term Disability insurance benefits.

 Mr. Ortiz prefers to accept cases immediately after the initial denial letter by insurance companies like Northwester.
 He and his staff help prepare and file the claimant’s internal appeal in order to maximize the chances that the LTD claim will be approved or reinstated.
 Where appropriate, Mr. Ortiz will file a lawsuit against the insurance company with the goal of either obtaining a favorable settlement or prevailing on the merits and having the claimant put back on claim.

-The Ortiz Law Firm usually handles Long Term Disability claims on a Contingency Fee basis, which means that Mr. Ortiz only charges a percentage of the amount recovered.
+The Ortiz Law Firm usually handles Long Term Disability claims on a Contingency Fee basis, which means that our attorneys only charge a percentage of the amount recovered.
 If there is no recovery, you owe us nothing.
 If your internal appeal is successful, we charge a percentage of the back pay that is owed.
 There is typically no fee on any future monthly benefits; however, there is a six-month minimum.

-Mr. Ortiz has assisted numerous doctors, lawyers, and other business owners throughout the nation at all stages of their claims for disability benefits with insurance companies.
-Contact the Ortiz Law Firm at any stage of your claim to discuss how we may be able to assist you recover disability benefits.
+The Ortiz Law Firm has assisted numerous doctors, lawyers, and other business owners throughout the nation at all stages of their claims for disability benefits with insurance companies.
+Contact the Ortiz Law Firm at any stage of your claim at 850-308-7833 to discuss how we may be able to assist you recover disability benefits.